 The Jackson Family Project

-Honoring the story of the Jackson family through education, community and play.
+Honoring the Jackson’s through learning, community and play

 Rediscovering History

-The Jackson Family Project began after the release of the Twin Cities Public Television documents “Jim Crow of the North.”
+The Jackson Family Project began after the release of the Twin Cities Public Television documentary film “Jim Crow of the North.”
 Inspired by this rediscovery, Prospect Park residents decided to dig deeper into their neighborhood’s hidden history and the family who brought incredible change home.

 Since then, community volunteers have dedicated hundreds of hours to researching, celebrating, and preserving the rich tapestry of historical documents and living stories shared by descendants of the Jackson family.